VPN

 30 days money-back guarantee

-ExpressVPN might be one of the priciest VPNs on the market, however, it is also one of the most user-friendly and well-performing, boasting a huge server network to boot.
+ExpressVPN is one of the priciest VPNs on the market, but also among the most user-friendly and well-performing, boasting a huge server network.
 Its security standards are also high and backed up by regular independent security audits.

-Since it was purchased by Kape Technologies in 2021, and that company has a bad reputation for having earlier been a malware spreader, we do have some doubts about the service.
+We do have some doubts about the service though: It was purchased by Kape Technologies in 2021, a company that was earlier a malware spreader.
 For people like Edward Snowden, the ties to Kape Technologies are reason enough to shy away from using it:

 Edward Snowden bluntly advised his Twitter followers not to use ExpressVPN.